data2health/contributor-role-ontology/docs/pages/editorsguide/CROeditorsguide.md

 * Make sure the Protege reasoner (Elk) is active to investigate any unforeseen and unintended logical inferences
 * Most terms should have the following items added:
   * **Label**
-  * **Definition**: This should be extended by definitioin source (e.g., a PubMed ID (PMID), another unique identifer to another source, a URL, or a refernece to a paper. _Note, there should be no spaces in the PMID._)
+  * **Definition**: This should be extended by definitioin source (e.g., a PubMed ID (PMID), another unique identifer to another source, a URL, or a reference to a paper. _Note, there should be no spaces in the PMID._)
   * **Comment**: _Optional._ A comment can be used to provide additional information about the term.
   * **hasDBxref**: Indicate an item in another database that is equivalent to this CRO term.
 For instance, 8b73531f-db56-4914-9502-4cc4d4d8ed73.
   * **alternative term**: If possible, add relevant alternative terms/synonyms.